docker/docs/desktop/extensions-sdk/dev/api/backend.md

 > You cannot use this to chain commands in a single `exec()` invocation (like `cmd1 $(cmd2)` or using pipe between commands).
 >
-> You need to invoke `exec() for each commands, and parse results to pass parameters to the next command if needed.
+> You need to invoke `exec()` for each command and parse results to pass parameters to the next command if needed.